biojava/biojava.github.io/_wikis/BioJava:Tutorial:Simple_HMMs_with_BioJava.md

 **by David Huen**

-We will now go through the source of one of the examples in the demos/dp
-directory: Dice.java (contributed by Samiul Hasan).
+We will now go through the source of one of the examples in the `demos/dp<code> directory: <code>Dice.java` (contributed by Samiul Hasan).

 Introduction
 ------------